 When crafting a break up text, be mindful of the words you use and the point of view you are delivering.
 Avoiding blame or hurt and accusing your partner is not the wy to go about it.
 It is you who have decided to end the relationship, so take responsibility for it and use “I” to write the statements instead of “you.”
 For instance, avoid writing “you never gave me time” or “you always avoided meeting my family.”
 Instead, you can convey it like “I feel we were not giving “us” the time we needed.”

 15. Pick Up An Appropriate Time

 Timing is important.
 Put yourself in your partner’s shoes and understand when it is the right time to spill it.
 It will not be fair to deliver bad news when they are in the middle of an important meeting, working, or in a family gathering.
 This is an intimate conversation and should be done when both are in an intimate setting to handle their emotions.
 Emotional outbursts at public places can be embarrassing for your partner.
 So, be considerate.

 16. Be Empathetic

-Once you have made your mind to end it, you may not feel the urge to care about your partner’s feelings and how your words may impact them.
-However, be empathetic.
+Once you have made up your mind to end it, you may not feel the urge to care about your partner’s feelings and how your words may impact them.
+However, be empathetic and provide emotional support.
 You have been deeply in love with each other, and during those days, you couldn’t even imagine hurting them.
 Although things have gone south later, remember those days.
 If you have ever had a breakup and been at the receiving end, recollect how you felt.
-This will help you deliver the bad news without being rude and hurtful.
+This will help you deliver the bad news in a neutral tone or without being rude and hurtful.